James Rosenquist, House of Fire, 1981, oil on canvas, 78 inches x 17 feet, 6 inches. Met Museum of Art

 And, about Maya Lin’s Vietnam Veterans Memorial on the national mall in Washington DC as a public monument – LINK: https://www.khanacademy.org/humanities/art-history/art-1010/minimalism-earthworks/v/mayalin-vietnamvetmem

-Write two separate short summaries about Pop art and about Minimalism.
+Write two separate short summaries or bullet points about Pop art and about Minimalism.

-In each, include an introductory sentence that sets up the style in a general way for the reader.
-Include an overview of the type of visual characteristics and subject matter in this style.
-Explain in your own words how this style relates to or reacts against Abstract Expressionism and explain how it does so in both formal characteristics and in subject matter.
-Also, explain how it relates to the viewer in a unique and/or different way.
+In each, include an overview of the type of visual characteristics and subject matter in this style.
+Explain in your own words how this style relates to or reacts against Abstract Expressionism in both formal characteristics and in subject matter.
+Also, explain how it relates to the viewer in a unique and/or different ways.

-- Read and take notes on Pop art and Minimalism completing the two summaries from the above instructions.
-Bring this short writing to class for peer-review and discussion.
+- Read and take notes on Pop art and Minimalism, completing the two note-taking summaries from the above instructions.